-- A Saturday or Sunday. - A day on which the corporate trust offices of the Indenture Trustee, the offices of DTC, the Federal Reserve Bank of New York or banking institutions in the City of New York are authorized or obligated by law or executive order to be closed.
+- A Saturday or Sunday. - A day on which the corporate trust offices of the Indenture Trustee, the Exchange Administrator or the Custodian, the offices of DTC, the Federal Reserve Bank of New York or banking institutions in the City of New York or Boston, MA are authorized or obligated by law or executive order to be closed. - Other than for purposes of the definitions of "Payment Date" and "Remittance Date," a day on which the corporate trust offices of the Delaware Trustee or banking institutions in the city of Wilmington, DE are authorized or obligated by law or executive order to be closed.